 Jennifer is one of the first faces you will see when coming into our office.
 She is not only friendly and knowledgeable, but her passion to serve and help others does not go unnoticed.

-She enjoys spending time with her husband, their 9 children, and 2 grandchildren.
-In her spare in time she enjoys, decorating and traveling.
+She enjoys spending time with her large family.
+In her spare time she enjoys reading, gardening and tending to her many animals.

 Kelli is our evening receptionist, what she enjoys most about her position is interacting with clients, building relationships with them and making our office a welcoming place for them to visit.